 “The impetus for installing the rope tow was to get downhill skiing back to Ascutney,” says Seward, who started skiing at Ascutney in the 1960s and worked at the mountain until the 1980s.
 “In an effort to offer affordable skiing, the rope tow was the only alternative.
 From the day the rope tow started running in 2016, riding it remains free.
 Anyone can use the rope tow to ski, and it will stay that way.”

 About 20 miles north of Ascutney is the legendary Gilbert’s Hill in Woodstock.
 Howard Krum and Mary Margaret Sloan purchased the historic, 112-acre property in 2017.
 Gilbert’s Hill remains highly accessible to the public through conservation and historic preservation easements.
 The rope tow is gone, but the hill is open for skiing, hiking, and snowshoeing from dawn to dusk every day.
 There’s also four-car parking area at the end of the couple’s driveway on Route 12 for visitors.

-Krum and Sloan plan to re-install a new rope tow on the property during the 2021-22 winter season.
+Krum and Sloan plan to re-install a new rope tow on the property eventually.
 Poles and pulleys currently mark the original tow footprint, but Krum says they’ll likely opt for a different route for greater access to the hill.

 So, what is it about our fascination with rope tows?